SvdZande/Sjogrens_Master_Internship_CMBI/README.md

 ```
 If you have any questions on Singularity or Docker, or the CMBI in general, the wiki might be of help: https://gitlab.cmbi.umcn.nl/cmbi/general/-/wikis/home

+##Data
+Most of the data I used as input for my scripts is present in this GitHub repository.
+The cellranger filtered_contig_annotations are present for each donor.
+I also added the autoreactive CDR3 sequences found for each donor in the **Autoreactive_sequences** folder.

 ## Scripts
 The version number of each script is indicated in the file name.
 If, for any reason, you would like to request a previous version of any script mentioned here, and you do not have access to the Radboudumc Octarine cluster, please email me at the email address mentioned at the beginning.
 Most of these packages use functions that I moved to the self-designed __sjogren__ package.
 This package can be downloaded off of the Octarine cluster or off of this GitHub repository.
 I will not be further developing this package after completion of the project, but I am happy to answer any questions you may have on the functions that are in it.